lichenma/LeetCode-CheatSheet/README.md

 # LeetCode - CheatSheet

-A compilation of notes that I made when working with Leetcode problems - Note a majority of the content and code was taken off of the solution and discuss sections of the Leetcode website so I do not take any owenership of the below.
+A compilation of notes that I made when working with Leetcode problems - Note a majority of the content and code was taken off of the solution and discuss sections of the Leetcode website so I do not take any ownership of the below.
 The following is simply notes compiled for learning purposes.